 Going beyond the basics of nutrition, certain branches of wellness believe that life-force energy contained in our foods is another one of the ways that our food nourishes us.
 The same way reiki replenishes our subtle systems with universal life-force energy, it does the same to our foods.
 Thus by giving reiki to ingredients and meals, it is almost as if the energy healing is being performed directly to us.

-    Von Der Pool prefers giving reiki to already high-frequency foods like organic fruits and vegetables, performing what she likes to call Culinary Reiki on each food.
+Von Der Pool prefers giving reiki to already high-frequency foods like organic fruits and vegetables, performing what she likes to call Culinary Reiki on each fare.
 “I feel like we are impacting the food just as much as the food is impacting us,” she says.
 Culinary reiki also seeks to raise the vibration of food with sacred sounds and intentions.
-Before creating a dish, Von Der Pool meditates and completes a series of breathing exercises and rubs her hands together to get the energy flowing.
+Before creating a dish, Von Der Pool meditates, completes a series of breathing exercises, and rubs her hands together to get the energy flowing.
 That energy, coupled with prayer, affirmations, and sound healing, our meals become conduits for the sacred sounds and high-vibrational frequencies that we already know can be stored in our water and skincare products.

 THE HEALING NATURE of FOOD:

 Food is a foundational pillar in our lives, but the nutrients they contain are just the beginning for a true wellness enthusiast.
 By incorporating more fruits and veggies, you are already adopting a more high-vibrational diet and making less of a carbon footprint.
 But by infusing energy healing into your foods, you are unlocking the latent healing potential in your meals — physically, emotionally, and etherically.